hmchen47/DataScience/Notes/a08-FeatureEng.md

     + the scale of the variable directly influences the regression coefficient
     + variable w/ a more significant magnitude range (e.g., income) dominate over the ones w/ a smaller magnitude range (age)
     + gradient descent converges faster when features are on similar scale
-    + features scaling helps secrease he time to find support vectors for SVMs
+    + features scaling helps decrease the time to find support vectors for SVMs
     + Euclidean distances are sensitive to feature magnitude
   + models affected by feature magnitude
     + linear and logistic regression